Reproducing CRUX #1 on Windows

 Interestingly, the original paper noted something my run did not reproduce at all: "Partway through the evaluation, the agent changed its strategy to reduce monitoring cost significantly: it started using subagents rather than the entire context, and began using shorter daily memory files.
 This reduced the running cost from $35/hour to $3/hour."

-Nothing like this happened for me.
-My agent's waiting-day rate was ~$8/hour and it held that rate every idle day — never rethinking its heartbeat cadence, never spawning a subagent, never compacting its session.
+Nothing comparable happened for me.
+My agent's waiting-day rate was ~$8/hour and it held that rate every idle day — its browser session never expired, the prescribed dexbox screenshot polling never broke, so the agent never had a reason to invent a cheaper path.
 The original $500 cap was blown silently to ~$600 before I caught it.
 Final spend at run close was $681.56.

 Cumulative Anthropic spend for the TimeZonr run, via openclaw gateway usage-cost.
 The line is roughly linear at ~$195/day — no inflection point where the agent noticed it was burning money on idle heartbeat ticks.
 Compare with the equivalent chart in the CRUX #1 paper, where the slope drops sharply once the agent switched to subagents and shorter memory files.